About the service

-Results from our patient and public involvement survey, October 2016, showed the following:
+Result from outpatient and public involvement survey, October 2019, showed the following:

-- 100% of clients felt that the dietitian was knowledgeable about weight management and all felt that involved in their treatment plan to lose weight.
+- 100% of patient felt that e dietitian was knowledgeable about weight management and all felt that involved in their treatment plan to lose weight.

-- 100% of clients felt the dietitian gave them a clear focus on changed needed to lose weight
+- 100% of clients felt the dietitian gave them a clear focus on the changes needed to lose weight.

 Staff you may meet